“For as the body apart from the spirit is dead, so also faith apart from works is dead.” James 2:26

 - “I need to spend more time in prayer.”

 - “I need to ….” (insert your need)

 Regardless of how much faith you say you have, the phrase ‘I need to’ will keep you from achieving your weight releasing goals if you always use it.

 The Bible teaches us that faith without works is dead.
 So my fellow overcomers, it’s time to stop constantly rehearsing the phrase, ‘I need to’ and actually DO SOMETHING.

 ‘I need to’ will never get you results.
-I will always remain the thing in the future that will never happen for you.
 Saying ‘I need to’ will keep you in overwhelm mode, in guilt mode and frustration mode.
 It will continue to erode your faith.

 - “I will* go the gym on Saturday.”

 - “I commit to changing my eating habits by eating more vegetables.”